-The Advocacy subcommittee is guided by the following objectives of the Cape SAJBD:
+The Associate Relations (Previously: Advocacy) subcommittee is guided by the following objectives of the Cape SAJBD:

 - to act on behalf of the Western Cape Jewish community in all matters affecting its relationship with the government and with provincial, local and other authorities, whether statutory or non-governmental;